phillipsk/BibleBible/README.md

 *   handle empty list and 200 error response from Rapid API
 *   when bibleVersion changes, does a call to Chapter count need to be made
 *   review duplicate API call on launch effect
 *   supervisorScope coroutine exception handling
+*   If on the same chapter, swiping to the next chapter, do not scroll to the top
+*   Scroll bar on the right
+*   ~~No light mode only dark mode~~
+*   sort Books A-Z, disable selectedBook on homeScreen
+*   ~~add strikethrough backlog~~

 ## Nice to have
 *   add some UI home screen uniform design